mark279455/KnightsTour/README.md

 ### Resizing

-a.
     The board will resize according to the dimensions of the display it is opened on.
-b.

     The board will resize dynamically when a compute browser window is resized.

 ### Highlighting
-a.

     Possible moves are highligted, during play, and invalid moves cannot be made.

 ### Instructions and Results

-a.
-The Instructions and results are shown in the same space in order that when played on smaller
-        displays the end of game results are visible.
+    The Instructions and results are shown in the same space in order that when played on smaller displays the end of game results are visible.
-b.

     Moves made during play are shown at the end of the game

 ---